-This enables us to provide you with even better service regarding questions or a warranty claim.
+This enables us to provide you with even better service regarding questions or an after sales query/issue/claim.
 In order to contact our customer service via email, please use the email contact form from our Gigaset online portal after selecting your home country.